 Top Interview Priority: Evaluating Personality

 A good customer support agent knows how to deal with a person's emotions, especially if the person is frustrated.
 This person will not take anything about their input personally and will maintain an un-defensive tone while understanding why they are frustrated.
-Once understood, this empathetic tactic pacifies people (they feel heard) and sets them on
+Once understood, this empathetic tactic pacifies people (they feel heard) and sets the standard for how your brand manages customers.

 Call & response